NEWS

 Broadway World: 14 year old composer Winston Schneider will have his Omaha Symphony Masterworks Debut and a World Premiere for "Anniversary Orchestra" on September 23 and 24th.
 This commissioned new work celebrates 50 years of programming for Omaha's classical music station, KVNO.
 It will be performed at the "Elgar and Bolero" concert, and conducted by Maestro Ankush Kumar Bahl.

-Winston Schneider wins national NFMC Young Composers Contest
+Winston Schneider Wins National NFMC Young Composers Contest

 5.2022